canjs/can-stache-bindings/docs/bindings.md

 </script>
 ```

-#### Pass a function
+### Update a component ViewModel's value from the scope

-### Initialize a component's ViewModel with a value and keep the ViewModel up to date with the value
+__Initialize a component's ViewModel with a value and keep the ViewModel up to date with the value__

+### Pass a value from an element to the scope

+### pass a value from

 ### Pass values between siblings